Ly0n/awesome-robotic-tooling/README.md

 * [VINS-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion) - A Robust and Versatile Multi-Sensor Visual-Inertial State Estimator

 #### Static Map
+* [OpenDRIVE](http://www.opendrive.org/index.html) - OpenDRIVE® is an open file format for the logical description of road networks
 * [MapsModelsImporter](https://github.com/eliemichel/MapsModelsImporter) - A Blender add-on to import models from google maps
 * [Lanelet2](https://github.com/fzi-forschungszentrum-informatik/Lanelet2) - Map handling framework for automated driving
 * [barefoot](https://github.com/bmwcarit/barefoot) -  Online and Offline map matching that can be used stand-alone and in the cloud